vuejs/docs/src/api/sfc-script-setup.md

 Comments and formatting whitespace do not count as children.
 Adjacent text and interpolations form one text node.
 A native element's descendants belong to that element, not to the surrounding slot.

 Each `v-if` branch must satisfy the constraint, including the empty branch when there is no `v-else`.
 A `v-for` can render zero or many children, so it cannot satisfy a required single child or a fixed-length tuple.
 Named slots are checked independently.
 An optional slot may be omitted; if explicitly provided, its content must satisfy its return type.
+Required slots whose return types exclude empty content must be provided on every branch.

+For dynamic slot names and dynamic components, the content must satisfy every possible slot contract.
+A dynamic name supplies one of its possible names, rather than all of them.
+Conditional named slots retain which names are present together on each branch.

 #### Component unions and bound props